In some gated communities, it’s common for drivers to sneak in the wrong way, damaging the gate in their attempt to enter before it closes.

 Internal rubber bumpers reduce operating noise and increase the life of barrier components.

 Roadshark’s barriers are built to last and will give you years of trouble-free operation.
-Some of their barriers currently installed in the U.S. experience over 2000 vehicles per day and are reliable where their competitors have failed.
+Some of our barriers currently installed in the U.S. experience over 2000 vehicles per day and are reliable where our competitors have failed.

 Additional benefit and features include: